bamioezequiel/bamioezequiel/README.md

 </div>
 <h3>🙋‍♂️ About me</h3>

-<p>I am a Full Stack Developer passionate about learning new technologies with self-taught methods, currently I have knowledge in React, Node.js, and SQL.
-I am looking for a project that I am passionate about and with which I can continue my constant growth</p>
+<p>I specialize in web application development using technologies such as Javascript, Typescript, NodeJS, Express, and ReactJS.
+Additionally, I have recently been learning Python, which allows me to have a broader perspective on development and greater problem-solving abilities.
+I am passionate about continuing to learn and experiment with new technologies to create innovative and scalable solutions.</p>